How to require two-factor authentication for Dropbox teams

 How to add users to the exception list

-If you choose to require two-factor authentication for your team, you can waive the requirement for individual team members by adding them to the exception list.
-To do so:
+If you require two-factor authentication for your team, but want to exclude certain members, you can add them to the exception list.

 1. Log in to dropbox.com with your admin credentials.